FoundryApp/foundry-cli/README.md

 ### Are you storing my code or data from my production environment?

-We don't store your code or data for duration that is longer than the lifetime of your session (specify until pod dies?).
+We don't store your code for a duration longer than the lifetime of your session.
+Once your session ends, your cloud environment is killed and only metadata (environment variables) is preserved.

 ## License
 [Mozilla Public License v2.0](https://github.com/hashicorp/terraform/blob/master/LICENSE)